corpix/gerbil-nix/readme.md

 $ make update
 ```

-results will be written into `package.nix`
+results will be written into `gerbil.nix`

 ## building gerbil packages